kubernetes-sigs/cluster-api-provider-azure/docs/book/src/topics/node-outbound-lb.md

 <h1> Warning </h1>

-CAPZ will ignore the Nat Gateway configuration in the control plane subnet because we always create a load balancer for the control plane, which we use for outbound traffic.
+CAPZ will ignore the NAT gateway configuration in the control plane subnet because we always create a load balancer for the control plane, which we use for outbound traffic.

 </aside>